emmercm/igir/docs/commands.md

 ### `test`

-If a writing command (above) is also provided, verify that each file was written correctly:
+When provided with a ROM writing command (above), verify that each file was written correctly:

 - `igir extract test` tests that each ROM file written has the correct size and checksum.
 - `igir zip test` tests that the `.zip` file is a valid [TorrentZip/RVZSTD](output/writing-archives.md#torrentzip) archive, has all the correct archive entry sizes & checksums, and contains no excess entries.

-If a writing command is not provided, then verify that each input file is valid.
+When a ROM writing command is not provided, verify that each input file is valid.

 ## DAT writing